Fully Funded MFA Programs

 Does not cover: Books, Course Fees

-The creative writing MFA program located at the University of Alabama in Tuscaloosa, Alabama, is a mix of workshops, forms courses, and literature classes that open students' minds to experimenting with different styles of writing.
-Beyond the MFA program, students come to the University of Alabama because they know that UA is one of the most respected schools in the state.
-Founded in 1820, UA is the oldest and largest of the public universities in Alabama.
+The University of Alabama in Tuscaloosa hosts a creative writing MFA program, featuring workshops, forms courses, and literature classes that encourage students to explore various writing styles.
+In addition to the programs academic excellence students choose UA for its distinguished reputation as one of the most esteemed schools in the state.
 This program guarantees up to four years of full financial support.
-Students that are accepted into the program automatically qualify for graduate assistantships which also include a stipend of $13,140 paid over nine months.
+Students that are accepted into the program automatically qualify for graduate assistantships which also include a stipend of $13140 paid over nine months.
 All incoming students are also automatically considered for additional financial awards, including "Graduate Council Fellowships, McNair Fellowships, and Truman Capote Scholarships.

 University of Arkansas